REG - 70.00.2 Data and Information Regulation

 5.4.1.2 Data Custodians are responsible for determining the degree of access (interactive query only, interactive update, downloading of specific data to user, etc.) to be granted to specific users, and for assuring compliance with access security standards.

-5.4.1.4 Data Custodians should give consideration to the value of data in terms of its confidentiality and criticality to the conduct of University business.
+5.4.1.4 Data Custodians should consider the value of data in terms of its confidentiality and criticality to the conduct of University business.
 Security plans and procedures shall be implemented with emphasis dictated by the determined data value.

 5.4.1.5 Data Custodians are the initiation point for any request for modification to the data for which they have responsibility.